 Every child is affected very differently by bereavement, and in our Sunbeams group we work with children who are recently or soon to be bereaved to help them to go through the stages of bereavement with special support, and to remember their loved one in a positive and helpful way.

-We meet twice a month after school in groups of 8-10 children, led by our two trained nurses, a mentor from a local school, and a volunteer nurse who engage the children in valuable activities and chats which help them to come to terms with their bereavement.
+We meet twice a month after school in groups of 8-10 children, led by our two trained nurses, and volunteers who engage the children in valuable activities and chats which help them to come to terms with their bereavement.
 They also work alongside schools to help them to support the children during the school day.

 Sunbeams is a supportive and homely retreat which parents and carers tell us the children especially look forward to.
 We all eat a hot meal together and we lay on lovely treats like cakes and biscuits to make it a really special time.